-- Open the template file, start a new line, and enter the serial numbers and, optionally, asset tags of one or more devices.
-Asset tags are strings your company uses to track devices and are optional.
-Start a new line for each device.
-For example:
+- Enter the serial numbers and, optionally, asset tags of one or more devices.
+(Asset tags are strings that your company can use to track devices.)

 - In the file header, remove

 ,Asset Tag.
-Be sure to include the comma.
+(Be sure to remove the comma.)

 - Include a comma after each serial number.